Finding the right book writing software can make a big difference in your writing process.

 Editing and proofreading software can fix typos, check grammar, and improve your readability.
 Premium editing software even checks for clichés and passive voice.

-- AutoCrit ($0 for free version, $30/month or $297/year for premium version) is an online book editing software that offers writers unique editing suggestions.
+- AutoCrit ($0 for free version, $30/month or $180/year for professional version) is an online book editing software that offers writers unique editing suggestions.
 AutoCrit shows writers surprisingly insightful problems to change in their book, such as filler words, unintentional repetition, shifts in verb tense, and even slow paced paragraphs.
 You can compare your work to famous authors’ works, too, with AutoCrit’s Summary Score — which is why AutoCrit is ideal for fiction writers in particular.
 Check out my full review of AutoCrit.

 Plus, if you're looking for a plagiarism checker, here is a free one you can use.
 Grammarly includes one as well with their paid version, while ProWritingAid using a token system.